Howard: Evidence of 'Zoom fatigue?'

 In his “Let’s cut back on video calling,” The Saturday Evening Post’s Nick Gilmore wrote, “Zoom fatigue has left millions of video callers exhausted.
 Immediately after stay-at-home orders went into effect, we were awash with tips and tricks for how to present our best selves on any one of the now ubiquitous video conferencing apps; Set up flattering side lighting; Don’t wear plaid, etc. “

-Now Zoom weariness aside, we know that meeting in person is far more enriching a cure for isolation brought on by loneliness driven by work-from-home practices or COVID-forced quarantining.
-However, what’s also gotten lost is the impact on how we communicate.
+Now Zoom weariness aside, we know that meeting in person is far more enriching a cure for isolation brought on by loneliness driven by work-from-home practices or COVID-forced quarantines.
+What’s also gotten lost is the impact on how we communicate.

 There’s a saying that 15% of our communication is done verbal and the other 85% of our message is through body language.
-We miss a lot of that in many video communication, and may have a harder time following conversations and staying on track when we’re possibly missing a significant chunk of non-verbal communication.
+We miss a lot of that in video communications, and have a harder time following conversations and staying on track when we’re possibly missing a significant chunk of non-verbal communication.

-Confirming another hunch, I read that another insidious aspect of Zooming is seeing others and even yourself reflected through your camera.
+Confirming another hunch, I read that another insidious aspect of Zooming is seeing others - and even yourself - reflected through your Zoom camera.

-“Oh my, where did that new wrinkle and gray hair come from,” I asked myself after seeing myself during a recent Zoom meeting during which I had to slip off to the restroom, hoping that few would notice.
+“Oh my, where did that new wrinkle under my chin come from,” I asked myself after seeing me during a recent Zoom meeting during which I had to slip to the restroom, hoping that few would notice my absence.

-Unfortunately, some “Zoomers” have admitted fumbling the “mute” button, getting caught saying something offensive about a participant (or flushing the toilet) not realizing that they forgot to mute themselves.
+Unfortunately, some “Zoomers” have admitted fumbling the “mute” button, getting caught saying something offensive about a participant not realizing that they forgot to mute themselves.

 Wrote Suzanne Deggers-White in, “Dealing with Zoom Anxiety, “A lot of people feel it can be distracting to see themselves on the screen for hours at a time.
 For the vain among us, they will take special care to make sure the lighting is right, the tilt of the screen exactly right, and they are wearing their best colors from the waist up.
 They can actually take a lot of pleasure in admiring their image on the screen.
 Others of us, though, have a hard time being “OK” with our cameras on and we can feel “exposed” in ways that we don’t normally feel in group situations.”